heike-s/FemaleStressPhenotype/README.md

 # Female Stress Phenotype

-This is the github repository accompanying the paper: **Data-driven analysis identifies female-speicifc modulation after chronic social defeat stress**.\
+This is the github repository accompanying the paper: **Data-driven analysis identifies female-specific modulation after chronic social defeat stress**.\
 BIORXIV LINK.\

 This repo contains code and data to reproduce analyses and main and supplementary figures and tables.\